 Is Wombat safe?

-Wombat is authorised by the FCA and covered by the FSCS, so your money may be protected up to £85,000 in the event that Wombat goes into default.
+Wombat is authorised by the Financial Conduct Authority and covered by the Financial Services Compensation Scheme, so your money may be protected up to £85,000 in the event that Wombat goes into default.
 Wombat also uses 256-bit TLS encryption to protect your personal data.

 Like any other type of investment, your capital is at risk when you invest using Wombat and you may end up with less than what you originally invested.
 The performance of Wombat investment themes will vary, and there is no guarantee of return.